GetMoon2EZ/FiestaOnlinePacketDecoder/README.md

 ## Build instructions

-Create a `build` folder under the `src` directory:
+Go to the root directory then run with the correct parameters depending on you compiler:

 ```
-mkdir src/build
-cmake -DMSVC=true/false ..
+cmake -DMSVC={$MSVC:-true} -DTEST={$GTEST:-OFF} -S . -B build -G "Visual Studio 16 2019" -A Win32
-cmake --build .
+cmake --build build
 ```

 ## How to use

-To use, run the executable file that is produced by the compilation under the `src/build/Debug` folder.
+To use, run the executable file that is produced by the compilation under the `build/src/Debug` folder.

 ## Currently implemented features